-In order to be admitted, students must satisfy the following criteria:
+In order to be admitted onto the MJur programme, students must satisfy the following entry requirements:

 You must have a relevant Bachelor's degree or equivalent overseas qualification.
-Where the degree is in a discipline other than Law, you must demonstrate a sufficiently deep understanding of the relevant areas of the law or legal thought, which will usually require your degree to have included a substantial Law component.
-Our minimum standard for admission is a good Upper Second Class Honours degree or equivalent.
+Where that degree is in a discipline other than Law, you must demonstrate a sufficiently deep understanding of the relevant areas of the law or legal thought, which will usually require your degree to have included a substantial Law component.
+Our minimum standard for admission is a good Upper Second Class Honours degree (i.e. an average of 65 or above) or equivalent.
 Please note: we require a copy of your academic transcripts, with a breakdown of your module results before we can process your application.

 You must supply two academic references from within the past two years.
 We may also accept one professional reference and one academic reference.
 Applicants should not email references to us themselves.
 Each reference must be either emailed by the referee directly to us (firstname.lastname@example.org) or uploaded via the application system.
 All references must be on headed paper and clearly dated.

-The name of the member of academic staff within the Law School whom you believe could act as your primary supervisor.
-To identify a member of staff please consult the list of potential areas of supervision and then approach the identified person to ask whether they would be willing and able to supervise you.
-You are advised to discuss your draft proposal with this person in advance of your application.
+Your application must name the member of academic staff within the Law School whom you believe could act as your primary supervisor.
+To identify a member of staff please consult the list of Areas of Research Supervisionand then approach the identified person to ask whether they would be willing and able to supervise you.
+You are advised to discuss your draft research proposal with this person in advance of your application.
+This will strengthen your proposal and will increase the likelihood of acceptance onto the programme.
 Your application should clearly state with which potential supervisor you have discussed your proposal.

 As part of the application process, you may be requested to amend your proposal before we come to a final determination on its suitability.